Creditors' committees

 Formal creditors' committees

-Formal creditors' committees are formed in large or complex formal insolvencies (such as administration, liquidation, bankruptcy and receivership) and are consulted by the relevant office-holder on key issues as they provide a useful sounding board.
+Formal creditors' committees are formed in large or complex formal insolvencies (such as administration, liquidation, bankruptcy and receivership) and are consulted by the relevant office-holder regarding strategy and in particular how funds may be used for specific investigations.

-The committee cannot interfere with the office-holder’s statutory duties or cause the office-holder to do anything that they consider to be inappropriate.
+The committee is used as a sounding board and cannot interfere with the office-holder’s statutory duties or cause the office-holder to do anything that they consider to be inappropriate.

 Generally, there will be at least three and not more than five members of a committee, usually consisting of creditors with the largest exposure to the company and so greatest interest in the conduct of the insolvency proceedings.